UltraMessaging/um_tgen/README.md

 See https://github.com/UltraMessaging/um_tgen for code and documentation.

+# Build

+To build the tool, download the source files from GitHub.
+Then:

+# Copy "lbm.sh.example" to "lbm.sh".
+# Edit "lbm.sh" and insert your license key and UM installation path.
+# Run the "tst.sh" script.
+This builds and runs the tool.

 # Script

 The um_tgen tool uses the "little language" implemented by the "tgen" package.